BBC New Year's Eve specials

-BBC One's New Year's Eve specials have aired in varying formats; in 2000, and since 2004, they prominently feature live coverage of London's New Year's Eve festivities, including the midnight bongs of Big Ben, and the fireworks show on the River Thames and London Eye.
+BBC One's New Year's Eve specials have aired in varying formats; in 2000, and since 2004, they have prominently featured live coverage of London's New Year's Eve festivities, including the midnight bongs of Big Ben, and the fireworks show on the River Thames and London Eye.

+From the 1950s through the 1980s, the BBC's New Year's Eve programmes largely originated from Scotland, and were themed around the country's Hogmanay festivities.
+The practice largely ended after 1985, following the poor critical reception to that year's special.
+A Scotland-based special briefly returned for 1998–99, but was also poorly received.

 For 2000, the BBC led the global 2000 Today consortium, which televised coverage of New Year's events from around the world, and served as the host broadcaster for coverage of festivities from the United Kingdom.
 In 2004, the BBC began to broadcast New Year Live, which primarily featured live reports from the South Bank to cover the countdown to midnight.
 From 2006 to 2009, the special also featured music performances.

-Beginning in 2014, BBC One began to air concert specials as part of its New Year's Eve programming.
+Beginning in 2014, BBC One began to air concert specials as part of its New Year's Eve programming, each of which featuring a headlining musician.
 The specials are divided into two parts, with an intermission approaching midnight for the live broadcast of the London fireworks.

-Other BBC channels also air New Year's Eve specials; since 1993, BBC Two has aired Jools' Annual Hootenanny—a concert special spun off from Later... with Jools Holland, while BBC One Scotland opts out to air Hogmanay (formerly Hogmanay Live), a special from Glasgow themed around Scotland's Hogmanay festivities.
+Other BBC channels also air New Year's Eve specials; since 1993, BBC Two has aired Jools' Annual Hootenanny—a concert special spun off from Later... with Jools Holland.
+BBC One Scotland opts out of the London-centric specials to carry its own lineup of Hogmanay-themed programmes, including comedy specials and Hogmanay—a special focusing on New Year festivities in Edinburgh.